 Parish History

 In November, the Most Rev. Michael Gallagher, Bishop of Detroit, established a Catholic church in Marysville.
 Fr.
 Leo J. Trese was named the first pastor.
 The name St. Christopher was chosen for the parish.
 At this time the parish had a membership of 60 families.
-The first Mass was celebrated on
+The first Mass was celebrated on November 22, 1936.
+The first Baptism took place on November 29, 1936.

 February 28 of this year saw the burial of Israel J. Prevost.
 This was the first funeral Mass performed at our church.